-and the growth rate is more than 30 percent.
+EP Agricultural loans with state subsidies have been reallocated this year, and ProCredit Bank mediated it beand the growth rate is more than 30 percent.
 This is the biggest growth of one sector.
 And our plans in this segment are very ambitious.
 This is one of the pillars we often say that it supports our basic strategy of investing in the development of small and medium-sized enterprises that have a green strategy, "says Ivan Smiljković, adding," We are a development-oriented commercial bank.
 Nevertheless, while we strive to help develop the domestic economy, we take care of preserving the environment for us and our children as well as for all future generations."

-tween its clients and the Ministry of Agriculture in order to improve business in the agro sector with this support.
+ProCredit approach to environmental challenges Internal Environmental Environmental "Green Management Risk finance' System Management in Lending tween its clients and the Ministry of Agriculture in order to improve business in the agro sector with this support.